TheJelmega/prog-lang/design/README.md

 3. the current offset will now become the offset for the field
 4. increment the current offset by the size of the field.

-> Note: This algorithm can produce zero-sized structs.
+> _Note_: This algorithm can produce zero-sized structs.
 > While this is generally considered to be illegal in C, some compiler support option to enable zero-sized structs.
 > Meanwhile C++ gives empty structures a size of 1, unless the are inherited or have fields using the `[[no_unique_address]]` attribute,
 > in which case they do not contribute to the size of the overall struct.

 ##### `repr(C)` unions